 The rules about joining, leaving and how you invest your money are similar to other types of defined contribution schemes.

 Automatic enrolment puts you into the scheme, but it’s up to you if you wish to leave the pension scheme.
 This is referred to as opting out.
 There are time limits for opting out and getting a return of your contributions.
 It's possible to opt out at any other time but your contributions and those of the employer will remain in the pension scheme.
 If you do decide to opt out, it’s important to remember that your employer will be required to put you back into the scheme every three years.
 The employer would only re-enrol you if you still meet the automatic enrolment criteria

 Is every worker eligible to join?

-If you are not eligible, you might have the right to opt into your employer's workplace pension scheme and your employer might pay into it too, but they don’t have to, so you should check this with them.
+If you do not fit the above criteria you will still have the option to join your employers workplace pension scheme and in some cases your employer may even contribute.
+You should check this with them.

 I have been told that I must join the pension scheme.
 Why is it compulsory?